SPARCstation IPX: Memory

 The SPARCstation IPX has four 72-pin SIMM slots for memory expansion.
 The memory uses parity Fast Page Memory (FPM) SIMM's with speeds of 50-80 ns.
-Slots can be filled individually giving a maximum of 64MB memory.
+Slots can be filled individually giving a maximum of 64 MB memory.
 Paired memory modules decrease access times via "bank interleaving" resulting in faster memory and overall system performance.
-Additional 32 and 64MB SBus "Above Board" RAM expanders will fit and work with the IPX using the 8-pin J101 header which contains additional power and clock signals next to the DMA/Cache controller.
+Additional 32 and 64 MB SBus "Above Board" RAM expanders will fit and work with the IPX using the 8-pin J101 header which contains additional power and clock signals next to the DMA/Cache controller.

 Disk drives

 The SPARCstation IPX can hold one internal 50-pin IDC SCSI drive and a floppy drive.
 It also supports external SCSI devices.
 There is no IDE/ATAPI support.
 Modern 80-pin SCA drives can work with an adapter, but do not fit inside the case due to the size of the adapter.

 Network support

 The SPARCstation IPX comes with an on-board AMD Lance Ethernet chipset, which provides an AUI connection.
 External AUI transceivers are required for connection to 10BASE5, 10BASE2, 10BASE-T, or other Ethernet physical layer media.
 The OpenBoot ROM is able to boot from network, using RARP and TFTP.
 Like all other SPARCstation systems, the IPX holds system information such as MAC address and serial number in NVRAM.
 If the battery on this chip dies, then the system will not be able to boot unaided.
 (The boot parameters can be entered manually, but will be lost on power off.)